junh1024/junh1024-Documents/General/APA Referencing Gripes.md

 It's circlejerk.

+You can be consistent per-string, reference, or document, as long as it's searchable & correct.

 ## Fragile Formatting

 If there's no formatting, like italics/bold, and indents, it's somehow wrong.
 Maybe it got lost during editing.
 When copying references from multiple sources to integrate into your document, you need to preserve the formatting which is relevant to APA, but discard the rest to be consistent with your document.
 This is annoying.